security-force-monitor/research-handbook/source/incidents_attributes.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

 Values for this field are chosen from the list of ISO 3166-1 alpha-2 codes, which can be found (`on the ISO website <https://www.iso.org/obp/ui/#search>`).
-The specific country code should be choosen based on the ``incident:location:refs:assertion``.
+The specific country code should be chosen based on the ``incident:location:refs:assertion``.

 incident:location:descriptions:assertion